IRS 1099-MISC Form 2026 PDF - Free Fillable Download

 The form's scope narrowed significantly in 2020 when contractor payments moved to the reintroduced Form 1099-NEC.
 Today, 1099-MISC covers property-based and miscellaneous income types, each with their own box and threshold: royalties as low as $10 in Box 2, rent and medical payments at $600 in Boxes 1 and 6, and gross attorney proceeds at $600 in Box 10.

-The One Big Beautiful Bill Act (signed July 2025) raises the general 1099-MISC reporting threshold to $2,000 for payments made in 2026 and later, reducing paperwork for millions of small businesses.
-The royalty threshold at $10 was not changed.
+The One Big Beautiful Bill Act (signed July 2025, proposed legislation — verify current status at irs.gov) aimed to raise the general 1099-MISC reporting threshold to $2,000 for payments made in 2026 and later, reducing paperwork for millions of small businesses.
+The royalty threshold at $10 was not affected.
 A notable distinction from 1099-NEC: the IRS filing deadline for 1099-MISC is February 28 for paper or March 31 for e-filing — giving payers additional time after the January 31 recipient copy deadline.

 Our free online 1099-MISC tool provides the current official IRS form with an intuitive fillable interface.
 Whether you're reporting rental income to a single landlord or filing dozens of royalty and medical payment forms, our secure platform makes it straightforward.
 For a full step-by-step guide, see our complete 1099-MISC guide for 2026.